3 x 5 Item Cards

 when the description is written in ink.

-- They're easier to maintain and update than standard equipment/item record
+They're easier to maintain and update (for players at the table) than standard equipment/item record

 keeping methods.

-- The use of item cards reduces duplicate item entry when recording treasures
+The use of item cards reduces duplicate item entries when recording treasures

 found.